 Optimized IT is technology that doesn’t annoy you, slow you down, get in your way or put you at risk.
 Instead, it kick starts you into action and makes your life easier.

-You, too, can have optimized IT!
-Just take these steps — each one improves your IT ecosystem and can save the day when your day needs saving.
-And while you can’t get your IT absolutely perfect — no one can — you will be able to make it better.
+You, too, can have optimized IT.
+Just take these steps — each one improves your IT environment and can save the day when your day needs saving.
+And while you can’t get your IT absolutely perfect (no one can), you will be able to make it better.
 Here’s how: